Planning as Inference in Epidemiological Models: Assumptions and Findings

-The {\em only} things that may safely be taken away from this paper are the following:
+The \textit{only} things that may safely be taken away from this paper are the following:

-\begin{itemize} \item Existing agent-based and other simulators can be used for planning by framing the planning problem as inference. \item Automated inference tools can be used to perform the required inference. \item Opportunities exist for various fields to come together to improve both understanding of and availability of these techniques and tools. \item Further research and development into modelling and inference is recommended to be immediately undertaken to explore the possibility of more efficient, less economically devastating control of the COVID-19 pandemic. \end{itemize}
+\begin{itemize} \item Existing {compartmental models and} agent-based and other{} simulators can be used {as an aid} for planning by framing the planning problem as inference{policy assessment via a Bayesian planning as inference formulation}. \item {Existing} automated inference tools can be used to perform the required inference{inferential computation}. \item Opportunities exist for various fields to come together to improve both understanding of and availability of these techniques and tools. \item Further research and development into modelling and inference is recommended to be immediately undertaken to explore the possibility of more efficient, less economically devastating control of the COVID-19 pandemic. \end{itemize}

-What should {\em not} be taken away from this paper are any other conclusions, including in particular the following:
+What should {\textit not} be taken away from this paper are any other conclusions, including in particular the following:

-\begin{itemize} \item Any conclusions that one might draw from plots in this paper about time periods that controls must be imposed to manage the \cov{} outbreak.
-Until qualified policy-makers and epidemiologists weigh in, the fact that, for instance, Figures~\ref{fig:exp:seir:stoch_det:policy} and \ref{fig:exp:seir:mpc} suggest that controls must be kept in place for over a year to keep \cov{} from overwhelming hospital systems, should {\em not} be quoted or used in the press unless, again, accompanied by commentary from qualified epidemiologists. \item Any conclusion or statements that there might exist less aggressive measures that could still be effective in controlling \cov{}. \end{itemize}
+\begin{itemize} \item Any conclusion or statements that there might exist less aggressive measures that could still be effective in controlling \cov{}. \item {Any substantial novelty, uniqueness or performance claims about the particular numerical methods and software implementations for Bayesian inference which were used for the purpose of demonstrating the findings above.
+In particular, on the one hand, similar results could have been obtained using other software implementation strategies in principle, and on the other hand, more advanced inference methods could have been applied using the same software tools at the expense of rendering the conceptual exposition less accessible to audiences outside of the Bayesian inference community.} \end{itemize}

-We use more qualifying statements than usual throughout this work in an attempt to avoid potentially inappropriate headlines.
-As scientists trying to contribute ``across the aisle,'' we are simply trying to avoid misunderstandings and sensationalism.
+{As scientists attempting to contribute ``across the aisle,''} we use more qualifying statements than usual throughout this work in an attempt to avoid potentially inappropriate headlines.
+As scientists trying to contribute ``across the aisle,'' we are simply trying to avoid{reduce the risk of misunderstandings and sensationalism}.